rahuldaware/ml-fraud-detection/README.md

 | long_term_incentive   | 10.072454529369441 |

 ### Validation
 After carefully observing the evaluation metrics for different test_sizes, I found 20% of the dataset as test set and 80% as training set gives optimal results.
 Precision and recall values were calculated for different proportion of test set and training set.
-I found that at 80-20 ratio, highest precision and recall was found.
+At this ratio, highest precision and recall was found.
 This parameter is very useful is tuning the evaluation of our algorithm.
 This will perfectly trade-off bias and variance of our algorithm.

+Say, you have 10 balls (6 white and 4 red balls) in a box.
+I know you are not colorblind but still somebody asked you to pick up the red balls from them.
+What you did is that you thought 7 balls as red, picked them from the box and put them in a tray.
+Among these 7 balls, you picked 2 red balls and 5 white balls (but you thought all of them are red).

+Your precision in picking red ball is number of correct pick-ups/(number of correct pick-ups + number of wrong pick-ups) which is 2/(2+5) = 2/7 = 28% in this case.
+Now, look carefully that your denominator can also be like (total pick-ups).

+Your recall in picking red ball is number of correct pick-ups/(number of correct pick-ups + number of red balls that you missed) which is 2/(2+2) = 2/4 = 50% in this case.

+Now, what do they mean?
+Precision says how exact you were among your pick-ups.
+So, as you picked them up as red balls, you were 28% exact.
+Recall says, how complete you were among your pick-ups.
+So, as you picked them up as red balls, you were 50% complete in identifying all the red balls.

+### Feature Scaling

+Feature scaling is important to bring all features on the same scale.
+This is important in this case because there are varied scales like salary and ratio_from_poi.
+This will make salary to make very high effect on classifier accuracy.
+To avoid this, classifer is very important.
+I used MinMaxScaler in this project as it brings all the features on a same relative scale.

 ### Feature Selection